rexk/policy-manager/README.md

-# Policy Control
+# Policy Manager

-Policy control aims to aid Policy statements creation and management for ABAC using function and fluent API.
+Provides a fluent API to create flexible and fluent API to create policies for ABAC.

 ## Getting started